 - All applications become the property of Central Rural Electric Cooperative.

-- All applications will be reviewed by judges chosen by CREC.
+- All applications will be reviewed by judges chosen by Central.

-- Five finalists will be selected for interviews based on their applications.
+- Five students will be selected for interviews based on their essay.

-- Judges will choose two winners for the $2,000 dollar scholarship based upon the following criteria:
+- Judges will choose two winners based upon the following criteria:

 - 25% Written Application & Resumé